dimaslanjaka/hexo/README.md

 affects: `.eslintrc`
 -  turn error all unused vars, except start with `underscore` (`_`)

+because there are so many variables that are not used, we need add prefix `_` to them.

 ### chore(deps-dev): update types, fix missing types
 affects: `package.json`
 - add `@types/mocha`, `@types/chai`
 - add `@types/sinon`, `@types/micromatch`
 - update `@types/bluebird`, `mocha`, `chai`

+fixed missing type for 'module' when testing standalone/single test

+### refactor: only running on 'hexojs/hexo'
+affects: `.github/workflows/benchmark.yml`
+- upload flamegraph when running on 'hexojs/hexo'
+- comment PR when running on 'hexojs/hexo'

+fixed CI for someone not having SURGE.sh token.

 ## Pull request tasks